Chinese Stories in English

 Her house – no, I should say Protect’s house and courtyard – was not as dilapidated as I’d expected.
 I noted solar panels on the roof and air conditioners on the walls and knew that Elegant,with the help of her two well-off daughters and before Protect had returned, had achieved a living standard comparable to that of the richest families in the village.
 This made me somewhat gratified.

 Elegant tottered out to greet me as soon as I came through the front gate.
 I’d imagined her back would be stooped and she’d be as thin as kindling.
-She might even be as inarticulate and unsophisticated as Xianglin's wife in Lu Xun’s story “New Year's Sacrifice”, who is sometimes considered the prototypical oppressed woman of old China.
+She might even be as inarticulate and unsophisticated as Xianglin's wife in Lu Xun’s story “New Year's Sacrifice”, the prototypical oppressed woman.
 But the person in front of me was pleasantly plump with a rosy complexion.
 Her newly dyed hair was rather devilishly black, and she had a light in her eyes like a woman living the good life.
 I knew I wouldn't need to ask her anything.

 "Lord, you’ve appeared again...."
 She made the sign of the cross on her chest and muttered under her breath, "Big Brother, Moses hit the nail on the head.
 He said that honored guests would be coming to the door for a couple of days, and sure enough, here you are...."